 We are committed to building a culture that respects and embraces diversity, including differences around sex and/or gender identity and sexuality.
-This is to ensure staff and students who are lesbian, gay, bisexual, transgender, intersex or queer/questioning (LGBTIQ+) are able to participate openly and freely, to achieve their full potential without fear of discrimination or harassment.
+This is to ensure staff and students who are lesbian, gay, bisexual, transgender, intersex, queer/questioning and asexual (LGBTIQA+) are able to participate openly and freely, to achieve their full potential without fear of discrimination or harassment.

 Pride in Diversity